carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 {: .bash}

 The file contains one line with the word `deleted`.
 ~~~
 $ 04:29:50.903 [WARN] taxid 119065 was deleted
 ~~~
 {: .output}

-We can remove this line by using a one liner.
+We can remove this line by using a `perl` one liner.
 ~~~
 $ grep 119065 JP4D.kraken
 $ perl -ne 'print if !/119065/' JP4D.kraken >JP4D.kraken-wc